praveen4g0/umb/README.md

 ```

 ## UMB notifications
 You can easily produce a message to UMB topic to notify if your pipeline has failed or run sucessfully.
-There is a script in `misc/send-umb-message.py` that can help you with that, with the help of the finally tasks in your pipeline.
+There is a script in `misc/send-umb-interop-notifier.py` or `misc/send-umb-iib-notifier.py` that can help you with that, with the help of the finally tasks in your pipeline.

 At the end of your pipeline add this block :
 ```